eventodb-hq/eventodb/docs/MIGRATION.md

 await client.rpc('ns.create', 'tenant-a');

-// Use tenant token for all operations const tenantClient = new MessageDBClient(url, { token: tenantToken });
+// Use tenant token for all operations const tenantClient = new EventoDBClient(url, { token: tenantToken });
 ```

 ## Rollback Plan

-If you need to rollback to PostgreSQL Message DB:
+If you need to rollback to PostgreSQL EventoDB:

 1. Keep PostgreSQL running during migration
 2. Write to both systems during transition